azlux/botamusique/README.md

 - `debug`: option to activate ffmpeg or pymumble debug.
 (Can be very verbose)

 #### (Optional) Generate a certificate
-Otherwise you wouldn't able to register the bot into your Murmur server.
+Otherwise, you wouldn't able to register the bot into your Murmur server.
 Please do the following:
 `openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout botamusique.pem -out botamusique.pem -subj "/CN=botamusique"`